 The second stage in \OurMODEL{} involves training the intention module, which is responsible for inferring the latent user intent $\mathcal{I}$ underlying input prompt $x$.
 We formalize this process as follows:

 \textbf{Prompt-decomposition and fact-checking.} We begin by decomposing the input prompt $x$ into a sequence of sub-questions, denoted as $x_\text{aug} = \{x_1, x_2, \ldots, x_n\}$.

 Here, $\text{LLM}$ is prompted with $P_{\text{decomp}}$ to decompose $x$ into sub-questions ($x_\text{aug}$), enabling a more precise understanding of user intent (see Figure~\ref{fig:ex1}).
-We also retrieve relevant external information $x_\text{ext}$ from Wikipedia knowledge base~\citep{wikidump, ali2020fine}, indexed via Pinecone~\citep{pinecone}) to provide supporting evidence.
+We also retrieve relevant external information $x_\text{ext}$ from Wikipedia\footnote{https://dumps.wikimedia.org/} knowledge base~\citep{ali2020fine}, indexed via Pinecone\footnote{https://www.pinecone.io/}) to provide supporting evidence.
 The combined input, $x_{con} = \texttt{concat}(x_\text{aug}, x_\text{ext})$, merges the decomposed prompt and retrieved context.
 Sentence-level fact-checking is applied to $x_{con}$, retaining only statements verified as true via Anah-v2~\citep{gu2024anah}.
 This fact-checked content is passed to the intention module, ensuring intention modeling is based on accurate, reliable evidence.
 The specific prompt template and generation protocol are detailed in Appendix \ref{app:prompts}.

 \textbf{Intention loss.} The intention loss, denoted by $\mathcal{L}_{\text{i}}$, quantifies how accurately the intention module predicts the user's true intentions.
 For this we employ a cross entropy loss, to compare the predicted probabilities with the true intentions: